The greener way to go

 There are no headstones to disrupt the landscape.
 Instead, graves are identified by GPS and memorialised online, along with native plantings in locations where they’re needed most.

 For every Earth Funeral we hold, we fund the equivalent of about one acre of memorial trees.
-There are around 160,000 deaths in Australia every year, so you can imagine the impact that this simple act will have.
+There are around 160,000 deaths in Australia every year.
+Imagine the impact if every funeral contributed in this way.

 Building a national network of stand-alone natural burial grounds

 In the New England High Country of New South Wales, we've been working hard to bring Australia's first regional natural burial ground to life.
-The chosen site for development is located at Banded Bee Farm—a 16 hectare regenerative agriculture farm at Saumarez Ponds.
-Their permaculture-influenced farming practices and values are very much in line with the mission behind Earth Funerals—making them an ideal partner for us.
+The chosen site for development is located at Banded Bee Farm—a 16-hectare regenerative agriculture farm at Saumarez Ponds in the New England region of NSW.
+Banded Bee’s Permaculture-influenced farming practices and values are very much in line with Earth Funerals’ mission.

-In South Australia, we've begun working with partners to identify the ideal site for the State's first stand-alone natural burial ground, and, in readiness, we've established the legal Trust that will operate and administer the facilities.
-We've also been consulting with State government on the inclusion of natural burial grounds within proposed public open spaces and parks.
+In South Australia, we have begun working with partners to identify the ideal site for the State's first stand-alone natural burial ground, and, in readiness, we've established the legal Trust that will operate and administer the facilities.
+We have also been consulting with State government on the inclusion of natural burial grounds within proposed public open spaces and parks.

-In Victoria, we’ve partnered with Odonata—a local biodiversity and conservation fund.
+In Victoria, we are partnered with Odonata—a local biodiversity and conservation fund.
 Together, we’re exploring donor land options for our first metropolitan natural burial ground in Melbourne.
 It’s thanks to collaborations like these that we’re moving towards making authentic natural burials a real possibility for Australians all over the country.

 Creating a living memorial

-Earth Funerals is beyond carbon neutral.
+Earth Funerals is beyond carbon neutral - it’s carbon positive.
 We don’t just offset carbon emissions.
 We create a genuinely positive impact on the natural environment from every funeral ceremony we hold.
 We do this by funding the restoration of wildlife corridors, biodiversity programs and bush revegetation projects—all in the name and remembrance of the person that passed away.